yammooo/pirate-text-adventure/README.md

 4. Search for "IAM" in the services search bar and click on "IAM" to create a new IAM user.
 5. Create a new IAM user with programmatic access and attach a policy that allows access to the S3 bucket.
 6. Save the access key ID and secret access key for the new IAM user.
-7. Modify the `credentials.properties` file with your AWS credentials.
+7. Modify the [`credentials.properties`](src/main/resources/AWS/credentials.properties) file with your AWS credentials.
-8. In the `AWSHandler` class, change the bucket name to the name of your S3 bucket.
-9. In the `AWSHandler` class, change the region to the region of your S3 bucket.
+8. Modify the [`config.properties`](src/main/resources/AWS/config.properties) file with your S3 bucket name and region.

 ## Main Functions Reused from Existing Libraries